Democrats are faced with risks and limits in the process of depositing Trump - Go Tech Daily

 One problem with broad agreement: Trump must allow top assistants to appear as witnesses during the trial.
 About 7 in 10 said that, including majorities of Republicans and Democrats, according to the poll.

 The strategy of more witnesses, however, seemed anything but certain.
-Republicans rejected the democratic efforts to get Trump’s assistants, including former national security adviser John Bolton, Secretary of State Mike Pompeo and acting chief of staff Mick Mulvaney, to testify in back-to-back votes earlier this week.
+Republicans rejected the democratic efforts to get Trump’s assistants, including former national security adviser John Bolton and acting chief of staff Mick Mulvaney to testify in back-to-back votes earlier this week.

 Associated Press writers Mary Clare Jalonick, Alan Fram, Andrew Taylor, Laurie Kellman, Matthew Daly and Padmananda Rama in Washington and Bill Barrow in Osage, Iowa, contributed to this report.